RaiMan/SikuliX-2014/README.md

 The package `sikulix.jar` is the top level package containing all other options (hence the follow up of `sikuli-ide.jar` known from former releases).

-After setup this package `sikulix.jar` contains the selected scripting interpreter(s) (Jython and/or JRuby), thus allowing to run Sikuli scripts out of the box from the commandline and providing an interactive Sikuli aware Jython shell (hence it includes the functionality known from the `sikuli-script.jar` of former Sikuli(X) releases and is used the same way).
+After setup this package `sikulix.jar` contains the selected scripting interpreter(s) (Jython and/or JRuby), thus allowing to run Sikuli scripts out of the box from the commandline and providing interactive Sikuli aware scripting shells (hence it includes the functionality known from the `sikuli-script.jar` of former Sikuli(X) releases and is used the same way).
 <hr/>

 **--- The helper/utility modules (intended for internal use only) ---**

+**Module Setup**

+It produces the fat jar `sikulixsetup.jar` being the root downloadable artefact.
+It is needed to setup the SikuliX packages to be used on the local systems.
+Though the preferred setup is to let setup download the needed stuff on the fly, there is the possibility to run setup completely local/offline after having downloaded the needed stuff manually ([look here ...](http://www.sikulix.com/quickstart.html#qs2))

 **Module Jython**